Skip to content

 This is where LazyLibrarian earns its keep.
 Under Config → Searching, you configure metadata sources in priority order:

 LazyLibrarian will try each source in order and use the first one that returns a result.
-When Goodreads is having a day, your other imports keep working.
-That’s the key difference from Readarr — no single point of failure.
+With Goodreads gone, having GoogleBooks and Open Library baked in is exactly what keeps imports flowing.
+That’s the key difference from Readarr — no single point of failure pointed at a now-dead API.

 Author Follow Workflow